rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  But really all of these that I'll describe
 *  are about getting your mind off itself.
 *  That's the biggest problem regarding anxiety
-*  and sleep onset insomnia,
+*  and sleep onset, insomnia,
 *  which is what I think this person is describing.
-*  So meditation allows you, it's either guided,
+*  So meditation allows you, it's either guided
 *  and you're speaking about what you should be doing
 *  with your breathing or relaxation guided meditations.
 *  All of those stop your mind from being able